pitt-crc/lmod_tracking/docs/installation.md

 ```

 Use the `ingest` command to load a log file into the application database.
-The ingestion script can safely be run multiple times on the same log file without ingesting duplicate data.
+This command can be run multiple times on the same log file without ingesting duplicate database data.

 ```bash
 lmod-ingest ingest lmod.log